- Manuscript Descriptions

 Search the Manuscript Descriptions – Technical Aspects

-From the SWB database the manuscript descriptions are imported into a database set up solely for this project.
+From the SWB database the manuscript descriptions were imported into a database set up solely for this project.
 Under Search description data of all Lorsch manuscripts can be searched systematically.
 The database has been implemented with the software Koha – Open Source ILS (Integrated Library Systems) and is being hosted by the Bibliotheksservice-Zentrum Baden-Württemberg (BSZ).

 For practical research strategies see Search-Help.